Power and phone:

 (Left: Naval Surgeon's house, Right: Water Tower)

-The Motuihe Canteen was built on the isthmus by Auckland City Council prior to 1961.
+The Motuihe Canteen was built on the isthmus by Auckland City Council in 1949.
 The kiosk was a well known and popular stopover for boaties, selling burgers, sandwiches, ice creams and bait until it was destroyed by fire in 2002.
 The fire was caused by a wiring fault and the gas bottles ignited causing an explosion.
 A considerable amount of the history of the island was lost in the fire.
 Ronnie Harrison, her partner Terry Gibbons and son Michael ran the kiosk from 1984 until the fire destroyed it.
 They lived in the back of the kiosk.
 The previous licensee was the Shuttons and before them Mr and Mrs H Morton.

 Report on Canteen 1974: - situated on a high knoll at the south-eastern end of picnic ground No.1. - reasonably acceptable siting both functionally and visually.
 Colour - brown and yellow with white trims.
 Condition - average, however space to store stock is inadequate as the canteen manager’s residence is included in the structure.
 To be replaced.